- What is Bitcoin?

 Bitseed offers mini bitcoin full nodes for $129, $169, and $199 plus tax and shipping (for 120GB, 320GB, and 1TB of hard drive storage respectively), the Bitseed Core runs on a pcDuino, a board similar to the Raspberry Pi 2.
 They no longer offer a separate XT node but it would be trivial to change one to run XT if you are tech savvy.

-21 inc has released a "Bitcoin computer" which has Bitcoin functions baked into the OS.
-It is a Raspberry Pi 2 with an added mining chip and a 128GB microSD card.
-It also comes with a Wifi adapter.
-It can be run as a full node but that isn't their focus.
-The 21 Bitcoin Computer can be pre-ordered on amazon.com for $400 plus tax and shipping.
+21 inc had a "Bitcoin computer" which had Bitcoin functions baked into the OS.
+It was a Raspberry Pi 2 with an added mining chip and a 128GB microSD card.
+It came with a Wifi adapter and could be run as a full node.
+The 21 Bitcoin Computer was available for $400 plus tax but is no longer being sold.

 CAN I BUY A RASPNODE?

 Raspnode was launched as a kickstarter project allowing people to purchase a raspnode.
-Currently there are no plans for producing and selling raspnodes beyond the kickstarter project.
+There are no plans for producing and selling raspnodes beyond the kickstarter project.